bulksoil/BananaStand/README.md

 The next thing you want to do is make sure that you get these scripts into some directory that is in your path.
 It should be ready to go.

-# How to do a microbiome experiment (I mean, how I do a microbiome experiment)

-I will get around to updating this sometime in the future.

 # Citation
 If you decided to use these tools, we kindly ask that you cite the original work where it [originated](http://www.pnas.org/content/112/8/E911.abstract, "This was my first paper, homie").
 We also ask that you cite [PandaSeq](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-31) - as this pipeline requires it to do its thing.